International Adoption in Oregon

 If the USCIS adoption department successfully confirms you as eligible to adopt internationally, they’ll mail your forms and adoption dossier off to your child’s home country.
 There, the sending country’s adoption department will repeat the eligibility confirmation process to ensure you’re considered eligible to adopt according to their national standards.

-5. File for Your Child’s Intercountry Adoption Eligibility as an Adoptee
+Step 5: File for Your Child’s Intercountry Adoption Eligibility as an Adoptee

 Once you’ve confirmed your eligibility to adopt a child from another country, you’ll need to repeat the process with both countries to confirm your child’s eligibility for adoption.